-There are three different status types that your subscribers might hold: Active Subscribers Unsubscribed Subscribers Removed Subscribers By default, your list will be set to show active subscribers only.
+There are three different status types that your subscribers might hold: Active Subscribers Unsubscribed Subscribers Undeliverable Subscribers By default, your list will be set to show active subscribers only.

 When performing a bulk operation to manually upload a list of subscribers to your Drip account, you may come across this message: